hiranvh/Used_car_price_prediction_technocolabs/README.md

 I also reccommend to install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project which also include jupyter notebook to run and execute [IPython Notebook](http://ipython.org/notebook.html).

 ## Conclusion
- After going through all the steps above I concluded my project by deploying our model in Heroku using Flask and Python.
+ After going through all the steps above I concluded my project by deploying my model in Heroku using Flask and Python.
  Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

  ## URL Of My Machine Learning Journey deployment in Heroku